fredericaltorres/fMicroService/README.md

 My goal is to build a case study that I can use to evaluate the scalability possibilities of the technologies mentioned above.

-## On line donation back end prototype
+## On line donation back end case study
 I am going to build a back end able to received and processed donations.
 The donation should be created by hundreds of users entering donation amounts and credit card information on a web site and press send.